-Make your cuts against a flat cutting surface with a razor blade, or use a handheld tube cutter.
-Any cuts to your Tubing must be perfectly straight.
-Improperly cut tubing can fail to lock into fittings and cause leaking.
+Make your cuts against a flat cutting surface with a razor blade, or use a tube cutter.
+Tubing cuts must be perfectly straight or the tube may fail to lock into fittings and cause leaking.

-- When cutting tube lengths, it is important to ensure the system is accessible for maintenance.
-During installation and measuring, it is recommended to complete all of the tubing connections to the system with the system in front of the cabinet (before mounting) to allow enough slack for easy removal of the system for easier maintenance. - Measure and cut (4) lengths of tubing in the appropriate lengths for:
+• When cutting tube lengths, it is important to ensure the system is accessible for maintenance.
+During installation and measuring, it is recommended to complete all of the tubing connections to the system with the system in front of the cabinet (before mounting) to allow enough slack for easy removal of the system for easier maintenance.

+Measure and cut (4) lengths of tubing in the appropriate lengths for:
-• Feed line (cold water) to system pre-filter inlet (White Tube)

-2 Post filter inlet (tee) to tank
+- Feed line (cold water) to system pre-filter inlet (White Tube) - Post filter inlet (tee) to tank (Blue Tube) - SAlkaline filter outlet (elbow) to faucet (Blue Tube) - Membrane outlet flow restrictor to drain (Yellow Tube)

-(Blue Tube)

-3 Post filter outlet (elbow) to faucet

-(Blue Tube)

-Membrane outlet flow restrictor to drain

-(Yellow Tube)

-Quick Connect Fittings and Tubing Connections
+Quick Connect Fittings & Tubing Connections